GoogleCloudPlatform/federated-learning/README.md

   - Baseline rules that apply to all nodes in the cluster.
   - Additional rules that apply only to the nodes in the tenant node pool (targeted using the node Service Account below).
 These firewall rules limit egress from the tenant nodes.
 - [Cloud NAT](https://cloud.google.com/nat/docs/overview) to allow egress to the internet
-- [Cloud DNS](https://cloud.google.com/dns/docs/overview) rules configured to enable [Private Google Access](https://cloud.google.com/vpc/docs/private-google-access) such that apps within the cluster can access Google APIs without traversing the internet
+- [Cloud DNS](https://cloud.google.com/dns/docs/overview) records to enable [Private Google Access](https://cloud.google.com/vpc/docs/private-google-access) such that apps within the cluster can access Google APIs without traversing the internet.
 - [Service Accounts](https://cloud.google.com/iam/docs/understanding-service-accounts) used by the cluster.
   - A dedicated Service Account used by the nodes in the tenant node pool
-  - A dedicated Service Account for use by tenant apps (via Workload Identity, discussed later).
+  - A dedicated Service Account for use by tenant apps to use with Workload Identity.
 - Support for using [Google Groups for Kubernetes RBAC](https://cloud.google.com/kubernetes-engine/docs/how-to/google-groups-rbac).
+- A [Cloud Source Repository](https://cloud.google.com/source-repositories/docs) to store configuration descriptors.
+- An [Artifact Registry](https://cloud.google.com/artifact-registry/docs) repository to store container images.

 ### Applications